teambit/bit/scopes/component/graph/graph.docs.md

 ---
-description: Displays a component's dependency graph using a visual diagram
+description: An API for the component dependency graph
 labels: ['dependency', 'graph', 'component', 'bit']
 ---